 What's the story of Blind Drive?Blind Drive kicks off with our hero Donnie finding himself blindfolded and chained to a steering wheel.
 Though this sounds like something ripped straight from Saw, Donnie is actually a willing participant who has been led to believe he's part of some bizarre scientific experiment, though I have no idea what he thinks they're researching.
 A modulated voice over the phone tells him to drive and avoid oncoming traffic if he wishes to survive.

-It starts fairly silly and only gets increasingly absurd by the time it reaches its conclusion 27 levels later.
-Of course, I won't spoil anything here but your mileage with Blind Drive's narrative will largely depend on your level of tolerance for B movie-inspired zaniness.
+It starts fairly silly and only gets increasingly absurd before it reaches its conclusion 27 levels later.
+Of course, I won't spoil anything here, but your mileage with Blind Drive's narrative will largely depend on your level of tolerance for B movie-inspired zaniness.
 Regardless, it mostly exists to justify the surprisingly varied approaches to gameplay.

 Instead, there's more often a genuine feeling of exhilaration as you heroically weave in and out of traffic, which is amplified tenfold by the aural design as you hear a car whoosh past your ear.
 On the flip side, whenever you do crash into an onrushing vehicle, the crunch of metal and haptic feedback will make you recoil in your seat a tad.

 The effectiveness of this would undoubtedly become lost if that's all the game had to offer but fortunately, Blind Drive makes an admirable attempt to keep things interesting.
 As the bizarre narrative wears on, there are slight variations to the usual dodging formula to try and keep you on your toes.